Idiopathic intracranial hypertension (IIH)

 Does IIH get worse during pregnancy?

-The effects of pregnancy on IIH vary from one individual to the next.
-Some women have had improvement in their IIH symptoms when they are pregnant and then a worsening of symptoms after childbirth.
+The effects of pregnancy on IIH vary from one person to another.
+Some have had improvement in their IIH symptoms when they are pregnant, and worsening of symptoms after childbirth.

 Will I have regular follow-up appointments?